PrimCFD/SolverLES/README.md

 ---

-## 1&nbsp;· Project Vision
+## 1&nbsp;· Overview

-The objective is to build an **open, modular finite‑volume LES solver for thermal–plasma flows** that lets researchers drop in new sub‑grid‑scale (SGS) models with minimal friction while still scaling to modern CPU & GPU clusters.
+The project is an **open, modular finite‑volume LES solver for thermal–plasma flows** that lets researchers drop in new sub‑grid‑scale (SGS) models with minimal friction while still scaling to modern CPU & GPU clusters.
 The project is intended to research new SGS models for thermal plasma jets simulations accounting for steep density and temperature gradients.

 ---